UniBreakfast/web-dev-knowledge-graph/requirements/layout-markup.md

 Normally article should present one node at a time, that node considered "current".
 There should be a heading with the node name and a description below.
 Floating to the right there should be a vertical group of three buttons: "Edit Node", "Delete Node" and "Add Link".

 Below the description there should be a list of links to other nodes.
 Each link should be represented by a button (label with hidden radio button) with the node name prefixed with direction (incoming/outgoing/two-way) shown with arrows.
-Buttons should be placed next to each other, but should wrap to the next line if there is not enough space.
+Arrows should be added based on the corresponding class (`incoming`, `outgoing`, `two-way`) Buttons should be placed next to each other, but should wrap to the next line if there is not enough space.
 They should be aligned to the right.

 Alternatively (if no node is currently selected) there should be a vertical list of nodes represented with list items holding a header with the node name, followed by a description.
 Each node item should have a vertically stacked block floating to the right with a "Go to Node" button and counters for incoming/outgoing links shown with arrows next to the numbers.